CLASS DESCRIPTION

 ABOUT THE PRESENTER

-He joined NAYS in 1988 as publications director for its volunteer coach training program, which more than 4 million volunteers have been trained through.
+He joined NAYS in 1988 as publications director for its volunteer coach training program, through which more than 4 million volunteers have been trained.
 He also oversaw the development of two award-winning programs – Hook A Kid On Golf and the Start Smart Sports Development Programs – that are conducted throughout the United States as well as on U.S. military bases worldwide.

-He is frequently interviewed by national media on a variety of topics related to youth sports and writes a popular monthly column in Parks & Rec Business magazine.
+He is frequently interviewed by national media on a variety of topics related to youth sports and writes a popular monthly column in PRB+ magazine.

 He is a graduate of Florida Atlantic University, where he earned a bachelor's degree in business administration.
 He is the father of two and for many years was a volunteer youth sports coach.